CodingCraftYT/Python-OpenCV-Cartoonify/README.md

 1. Clone the repository: `git clone https://github.com/YourUsername/Python-OpenCV-Cartoonify.git`
 2. Navigate to the project directory: `cd Python-OpenCV-Cartoonify`
-3. Run the script: `python main.py --input input_image.jpg --output cartoon_image.jpg`
+3. Run the script: `python main.py`

 ## How to Use 🚀